-Making a (very) long story short, think about what makes sense for you and your working style before jumping to action.
+Making a (very) long story short, think about what makes sense for you and your working style before jumping the gun.
 What are your needs?
 How do you work?
-Which gear are you faithful to during (almost) all projects?
-Is access to gear more important to you than having a limited amount of gear, but being totally under your grasp at any time?
-Do you afford to pay the whole sum at once, or is subscribing and paying in time better for your budget?
-Ask yourself questions that will help you fall under one of the categories above.
-In many cases, a combination of the ones above is a good solution.
+What gear do you rely on for most projects?
+Is access to a variety of gear more important than owning stable and readily accessible gear.
+Can you afford to pay large sums upfront, or is subscribing better for your budget?

 In many cases, you’ll likely fall into a combination of the scenarios above.
 I hope you now have greater confidence in deciding how to access the tools needed for your next masterpiece!